spencermountain/wtf_wikipedia/README.markdown

 var text= wikipedia.plaintext(markup)
 // "Toronto is the most populous city in Canada and the provincial capital..."
 ````
+This library is built to work well with [wikipedia-to-mongo](https://github.com/spencermountain/wikipedia-to-mongodb), letting you parse a wikipedia dump in nodejs easily.

 #What it does
 * Detects and parses **redirects** and **disambiguation** pages